 Maximum Level: The maximum recommended stock that the warehouse is meant to hold.

 Average Purchase Price: This is the average cost of all items on-hand.
 The average purchase price gets affected by stock receipt or can also be overridden via inventory counts.

 *Note: You can sort any column by clicking the column name; this will switch between ascending and descending.
 You can also apply Filters to sort your warehouse, similar to how you can filter products.

 Setting up a warehouse is done just as you would set up an organizational unit.
 For more information on organizational unit setup, see our Organizational Unit Setup page.
 You can also set this up for organizational units that you wish to track inventory for as well.

 Go to the Organizational Units screen by navigating Settings > Organizational Units.
-Once at that screen click on the New.
+Once at that screen, click on the New.
 You will then be taken to the Create Organizational Unit Screen.
 Fill out the fields as if you were creating a new organizational unit.

-You will now need set the organizational unit as our warehouse.
+You will now need to set the organizational unit as our warehouse.
 Locate the Warehouse checkbox below the Cost Center drop-down menu and tick it.
-Once you are done, click on the Save button at the top of the screen.
+Once you are done, click the Save button at the top of the screen.
 You can now use that organizational unit to store and track inventory.